Billmate/QvicklyDocumentation/Writerside/topics/Data-types.md

 </code-block>

 ## date
-Dates are using the ISO 8601 standard in format Year, Month and Day (Y-m-d).
+Dates are using the ISO 8601 standard in format Year with four digits, Month and Day (C-style formatting pattern _Y-m-d_).
 One example is 2020-02-12 representing the 12th of February 2020.
 <code-block lang="json">
 {
     "paymentdate": "2024-01-05"